-Local managers are responsible for ensuring good domestic housekeeping is in place to prevent the enticement of pests into their area of responsibility, following the Pest Prevention and Control Measure guidance (see Appendix 1), and Reporting Process for reporting any pest control issues promptly through the proper channel (see section 5).
-The Pet Therapy of this policy is to be strictly adhered to if appropriate for the department (see Appendix 2).
+Local managers are responsible for ensuring good domestic housekeeping is in place to prevent the enticement of pests into their area of responsibility, following the Pest Prevention and Control

+Measure guidance (see Appendix 1), and Reporting Process for reporting any pest control issues promptly through the proper channel (see section 5).

+The Pets as Therapy section of this policy is to be strictly adhered to if appropriate for the department .